-It’s often necessary to get your supplier contact on the phone to talk through product specifications and other aspects of an order to confirm understanding.
-If you send your supplier a long, complicated email without following up, you may find they don’t understand it entirely or don’t bother to read it in full (related: 3 Ways to Improve Communication with Suppliers).
+It’s often necessary to call your supplier contact to discuss product specifications and other aspects of an order to ensure understanding.
+If you send your supplier a long, complicated email without following up, you may find they don’t entirely understand it or don’t bother to read it in full (related: 3 Ways to Improve Communication with Suppliers).

 Open and direct communication

-Most people don’t like to have someone looking over their shoulder and meticulously checking their work.
-But third-party inspection has become a fairly standard requirement for most importers manufacturing in Asia.
-A good supplier will comply with an importer’s request to have an outside inspector verify the product before it ships.
+Third-party inspection has become a standard requirement for most importers manufacturing in Asia.
+A quality supplier will comply with an importer’s request to have an outside inspector verify the goods before shipment.